Cycling infrastructure: Traffic calming

 Speed reduction has traditionally been attempted by statutory speed limits and enforcing the assured clear distance ahead rule.

 Recent implementations of shared space schemes have delivered significant traffic speed reductions.
 The reductions are sustainable, without the need for speed limits or speed limit enforcement.
 In Norrköping, Sweden, mean traffic speeds in 2006 dropped from 21 to 16 km/h (13 to 10 mph) since the implementation of such a scheme.

 Even without shared street implementation, creating 30 km/h zones (or 20 mph zone) has been shown to reduce crash rates and increase numbers of cyclists and pedestrians.
 Other studies have revealed that lower speeds reduce community severance caused by high speed roads.
 Research has shown that there is more neighborhood interaction and community cohesion when speeds are reduced to 20 mph.

 One-way streets

 German research indicates that making one-way streets two-way for cyclists results in a reduction in the total number of collisions.
 In Belgium, all one-way streets in 50 km/h zones are by default two-way for cyclists.

-A Danish road directorate states that in town centres it is important to be able to cycle in both directions in all streets, and that in certain circumstances, two-way cycle traffic can be accommodated in an otherwise one-way street.
+A Danish road directorate states that in town centers it is important to be able to cycle in both directions in all streets, and that in certain circumstances, two-way cycle traffic can be accommodated in an otherwise one-way street.